cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

 The Azure plugin enables you to use Cloudify to manage cloud resources on Azure.
 See below for currently supported resource types.

-This documentation covers the superficial usage via node types.
-For more information on the Python code see the [Python documentation](https://github.com/cloudify-incubator/cloudify-azure-plugin/tree/1.4.2/docs).
-These can be generated using [Sphinx](http://www.sphinx-doc.org/en/stable/tutorial.html).

 # Plugin Requirements

+* Tested with Cloudify Premium 3.3.1, 3.4, 3.4.1, 3.4.2, 4.0, 4.0.1, 4.1, 4.2, and 4.3 and Community Version 17.3.31 and 17.11.22.
 * Python Versions 2.7.x.
-* Azure account
+* Azure account.

 # Compatibility

+The Azure plugin has two methods for interacting with Azure services: legacy and SDK based.

-The Azure plugin is tested against these Azure API Versions:
+The legacy library is tested against these Azure API Versions:

 RESOURCES = '2016-02-01'<br>
 STORAGE = '2015-06-15'<br>
 NETWORK = '2016-03-30'<br>
 COMPUTE = '2016-03-30'

+The SDK-based method is dependent on the SDK library versions.
+(See the setup.py for current versions.)
+Currently only ARM resource template node templates use this method.

-# Azure Plugin Configuration
+# Authentication

-The Azure plugin requires credentials and endpoint setup information in order to authenticate and interact with Azure.
+Authentication with Azure services requires a Service Principal.
+See [this documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) from Microsoft on creating a Service Principal.

+Each Azure resource node template must include a property `azure_config` in order for authentication.
+This consists of a `tenant_id`, `client_id`, `client_secret` and `subscription_id`.
+These can be provided via secrets for better security coverage.

 ### Providing Credentials as Secrets